pettersand/builder/devlog.md

+## 28/11-23

+Another research heavy day, though hoping to get some more functions up for the data flow of program notes.

+### Created:

+- program_views.py
+- program_serializer.py

 ## 27/11-23

 Spending most of my time researching topics related to an upcoming interview.
 Hopefully more time and energy for this project later this week!